-Beetroot likes to grow near its own kind, so planting it near cabbage, broccoli, and cauliflower helps improve overall plant quality.
+Beetroot likes to grow near its own kind, but planting it near cabbage, broccoli, and cauliflower helps improve overall plant quality.
 Beetroot will also tolerate being planted with lettuce, beans, carrots, and radishes.
 Some gardeners say that planting beetroot with marigold, mint, and onion helps ward off pests.
-You can also plant beets next to kale, kohlrabi, and brussel sprouts to improve their flavor and quality.
+You can also plant beets next to kale, kohlrabi, and Brussels sprouts to improve their flavor and quality.

 Avoid planting any of the following alongside beets: pole beans, mustard, squash, and fennel.
 Planting these together with beetroot can result in poor quality for both plants.

 Beetroots are susceptible to the beet curly top virus, which causes curly tops.
 Symptoms include stunted growth, small leaves, and white streaks along the stem.
 The virus is transmitted by Circulifer tenellus, a beet leafhopper insect.
 Once the beet leafhopper has eaten from an infected plant, it lays eggs in the soil near the plant, where the eggs hatch and the larvae feed on the plant’s roots.